More Information About Invasive And Native Plants

 The native plant species you put in your yard should be dictated by several factors, for example, the ecological zone are you in, whether the area you want to plant is in the sun or shade, and if the area is at the top of a hill, the bottom, or on a slope.

 There are many good groups out there from which you can learn a great deal.
 The N.C.
 Native Plant Society is a very active, friendly group of folks.
-Another one of my favorites is Pollinator Friendly Yards.
+They have a website, Facebook pages, and regular meetings from which to learn all kinds of information.
+Another Facebook group from which you can learn a good deal is Pollinator Friendly Yards.

 Here are some other resources from which you can learn about the plants native to your area: